pandas-dev/pandas/doc/source/indexing.rst

 .. versionadded:: 0.13

 :class:`~pandas.DataFrame` objects have a :meth:`~pandas.DataFrame.query`
-method that allows selection using a string consisting of columns of the calling :class:`~pandas.DataFrame`.
+method that allows selection using a boolean expression.

 You can get the value of the frame where column ``b`` has values between the values of columns ``a`` and ``c``.